-The professional field experience in educational leadership is designed to provide administration certification candidates with advanced level theory seminars and 120 hours of practical experience in a school setting during which the candidate will develop administrative leadership competencies based on the standards recommended by the Interstate School Leaders License Consortium and the NJ/PA Departments of Education.
+The professional field experience in educational leadership is designed to provide administration certification candidates with advanced level theory seminars and 120 hours of practical experience in a school setting during which the candidate will develop administrative leadership competencies based on the Professional Standards for School Leaders and the NJ/PA Departments of Education.
 The candidate will be supervised by an ESU faculty person and a field-based administrator.
 A portfolio is required at the completion of the course.
+This component of the internship is focused on theories of leadership, strategic thinking, mission, vision, and core values, ethics and professional norms, and equality and cultural responsiveness.
+Students will also learn how to develop a professional community for teachers and staff and how to meaningfully engage families and community.

-Distribution: Advanced.
+Distribution: Advanced (ADVD).
 Prerequisite: PSED 516 AND PSED 554 AND PSED 515 AND PSED 584 OR ELED 592 OR PSED 588 OR PSED590 OR PSED 510 OR PSED 595 OR PSED 596.